p058/p058.github.io/about.md

 permalink: /about/
 ---

 Hello, Thanks for checking out my blog :) .
 I am Prash.
-I currently work as a Data Scientist at [Pinsight Media](https://pinsightmedia.com).
+I currently work as a Data Scientist at xyz.com.